 Akasha’s gaze did indeed sweep over the city while she was in the air, but I didn’t think she was already looking for her next objective.
 How efficient.

 It only takes a few minutes for Akasha to reach her destination.
 Even though the night is already late, the whole city is buzzing with activity, like a disturbed anthill.
 Squads of rescuers and squads of soldiers run through the street, respectively trying to mitigate the damage of the rock shower and trying to catch whoever was responsible for it – us.
+The civilians are out, too.
+All of them looked disturbed and uneasy, both at the devastation the city suffered and at the sudden disappearance of the Demon-sealing Stone’s qi fluctuation, which must have been to them a constant reminder that they were safe and protected from the demons roaming the wilderness outside the walls.

 (Once you’ve gained access to the records of the Blackwood Chamber of Commerce, I advise that you be quick.
 I have little doubt that you left enough traces of your passage in the castle to give any competent tracker a good shot at following your trail.)